Goline It Services Logo

 sudo systemctl start frr

-Once the service is running, open the main FRR configuration file for editing:
+Then open the main FRR configuration file:

 sudo nano /etc/frr/frr.conf